 If your work is chosen for publication (either in the print Jacaranda or the blog) the editorial team can make edits to your work; however, substantial edits can only be made in consultation with you (please refer to the submission agreement on the submission form).

-We also award prizes for the best creative and critical works.
+On the night of our final journal launch we will also award prizes for the best work in each of the journal’s genre categories.
 These prizes are awarded in consultation with a team of academics.

 Any further questions can be addressed to firstname.lastname@example.org